Wa4h1h/port-scanner/README.md

 # port-scanner
 A port scanner implemented in go.
-This repository contains a port scanner, ping and tcp packet builder go packages.
+This repository contains a port scanner and ping go packages.

 ## Using scanner package
+##### Note: syn scanning requires raw-packet privileges
 #### simple scan:
 scan one host and one or multiple ports
 ```go